Back to Blog

 Price: From $15/month, team pricing from $30/month

 Bee Pro (Bee Free's paid tier) offers solid agency features at accessible pricing.
-For agencies building their email practice, it's a good starting point.
+For agencies building their email practice, it's a good starting point that doesn't require enterprise budget.

 White-label option on higher tiers lets you present the builder as your own to clients.
-Some agencies value this for client-facing work.
+Some agencies value this for client-facing work, especially when they want to present a unified platform experience.

 Best for: Growing agencies that need team features without enterprise pricing